-- Works requiring planning permission which was not obtained and which were carried out within the last 12 months - require either a regularisation certificate or bespoke indemnity insurance, as appropriate to the client's needs and requirements. - Without required planning permission but there is evidence work was completed over 4 years ago without concealment (unless there is a change of use involved then 10 years is required) - no further action - Without required planning permission work completed over 12 months ago but less than 4 years - obtain indemnity insurance on purchase or advise the client to supply indemnity insurance on sale. - Planning permission revealed by search without conditions - no further action - Planning permission revealed by search with conditions and the Local Authority have not recorded satisfaction of the condition then you should obtain copy whatever the age of the consent unless evidence is available of the breach of the conditions occurring over 10 years ago and the condition is not an ongoing condition such as removal of permitted development rights which should be advised to the client to avoid future breach. - If the consent is more than 20 years old the buyer's lawyer should obtain it direct from the appropriate planning authority.
+3.0 Post Completion Land Registry Requisitions So far as required by the terms of the Contract and covenants for title, the seller's lawyer should assist the buyer's lawyer with Land Registry Requisitions in a co-operative and timely fashion.
+4.0 Technical Issues Dealing with Issues with Extensions & Alterations The following is not exhaustive and each transaction should be judged on its own merits and with due consideration to any other statutory requirements e.g. Conservation Areas, Article 4 Directions, Listed Buildings etc. Planning Permission • Works requiring planning permission which was not obtained and which were carried out within the last 12 months - require either a regularisation certificate or bespoke indemnity insurance, as appropriate to the client's needs and requirements. • Without required planning permission but there is evidence work was completed over 4 years ago without concealment (unless there is a change of use involved then 10 years is required) - no further action • Without required planning permission work completed over 12 months ago but less than four years - obtain indemnity insurance on purchase or advise the client to supply indemnity insurance on sale. • Planning permission revealed by search without conditions - no further action • Planning permission revealed by search with conditions and the Local Authority have not recorded satisfaction of the condition then you should obtain a copy whatever the age of the consent unless evidence is available of the breach of the conditions occurring over 10 years ago and the condition is not an ongoing condition such as removal of permitted development rights which should be advised to the client to avoid future breach. • If the consent is more than 20 years old the buyer's lawyer should obtain a copy direct from the appropriate planning authority if they require the same